mos641/C-Metronome-Resource-Manager/README.md

-# CST8244 Metronome Resource Manager
+# Metronome Resource Manager
-A program that operates a metronome (visual output) implemented as a QNX resource manager using timers.
+C program simulating a metronome (visual output) with interactive console commands for QNX neutrino RTOS.
-Allows changes to the beats per minute and time signature, checking the metronome settings, display metronome API information, pause, stop, start and quit the metronome.
+Prints metronome measures to consoles and allows users to pause, stop, start and quit.
+Employed a multi-threaded structure, a timer, and pulses for inter-process communication (IPC).
+Created a QNX resource manager device driver to manage functionality.
 Built for and deployed to a QNX Neutrino RTOS Virtual Machine.